scour-project/scour/README.md

 Scour is open-source and licensed under [Apache License 2.0](https://github.com/codedread/scour/blob/master/LICENSE).

-Scour was originally developed by Jeff "codedread" Schiller and Louis Simard.
-Development is [now maintained](https://github.com/codedread/scour/issues/11) by Tobias "oberstet" Oberstein.
+Scour was originally developed by Jeff "codedread" Schiller and Louis Simard in in 2010.

-This Github repository is the official one.
-The official website as well as older packages can be found at [www.codedread.com/scour](http://www.codedread.com/scour/).
+The project moved to GitLab in 2013 an is now maintained by Tobias "oberstet" Oberstein and Eduard "Ede_123" Braun.

 ## Installation